tyagi-iiitv/NFLLive/README.md

 The project proposal is on the link: https://docs.google.com/a/cs.stonybrook.edu/document/d/1EbUJxrUN1WshOiy08ETVJ7dyCaWKLIqSlK2UtW0QMD4/edit?usp=sharing

+## Gameids
-## Gameids are available at http://www.nflsavant.com/about.php from 2013 till date.
+Available at http://www.nflsavant.com/about.php from 2013 till date.

 ## Todo List